Marconi-Stem/Firewalker/01-Scratch.md

 ---

-3.  **Explore the links on top** of the Home page.
+3.  **Explore the top links** of the Home page.

 <span style="color:green;font-weight:700;font-size:16px">
-    Note: The home page has help, ideas, projects from other students too!
+    Note: The "home page" has help, ideas, AND projects from other students too!
 </span>

 5